 Note that the second period of absence above qualifies only because you have resumed living in the property.

 If you have not occupied your home (on an actual or ‘deemed’ basis) for the entire time you have owned it, then you may have to pay some CGT when you sell it.

-You can find general information on how to calculate CGT in the main CGT section of our website.
+You can find general information on how to calculate CGT in the main CGT section.

 You can find detailed information about calculating a gain where there is only partial private residence relief in HMRC’s Helpsheet 283 on the GOV.UK website.

 The important thing to realise is that any gain you make on the sale of your private residence is deemed to arise evenly over your period of ownership of the property.
 Thus if you owned the property for 8 years before selling it, and the gain on sale was £40,000, then the gain is deemed to have arisen at the rate of £5,000 per year (£40,000 divided by 8 years).

 If you’ve only lived in your home (or been deemed to have lived in your home), for say 6 out of 8 years then 6/8ths of the gain will be exempt and 2/8ths will be chargeable (that is, £30,000 will be exempt and £10,000 will be chargeable).
 Remember you may use your capital gains tax exemption against this gain.